Terms & Policies

 Acceptable Use Policy

-This Acceptable Use Policy applies to Plait’s (a) websites (including without limitation www.plaithealth.com, www.plait.nz, app.plait.nz and any successor URLs, mobile or localised versions and related domains and subdomains and mobile applications) and (b) communications and messaging products and services ((a) and (b) collectively, “Services”).
+This Acceptable Use Policy applies to Plait’s (a) websites (including without limitation www.plaithealth.com, app.plaithealth.com and any successor URLs, mobile or localized versions and related domains and subdomains and mobile applications) and (b) communications and messaging products and services ((a) and (b) collectively, “Services”).
 To keep the Services running safely and smoothly, we need our users to agree not to misuse them.
 Specifically, you agree not to:

 1. probe, scan, or test the vulnerability of any system or network used with the Services;